mrbkiter/kudos/README.md

 ### Dynamodb design

 The table need preconfigured partition key id1 and sort key id2 (both are string).
-Currently there are 2 main types: command and report.
+Currently there are 3 main types: command, settings and report.
 Whenever users type a kudos command, their command would be stored in ddb. (breaking down to each of kudos users to one row).
 We besides also calculate week number of the year and yyyy-mm for report builder.

 Example: